 Set Up DeaDBeeF Plugins on Linux Mint

-Enhance your DeaDBeeF experience by adding plugins.
+To further enhance your DeaDBeeF experience, consider adding plugins.
 These extend functionality and unlock features like scrobbling, advanced equalization, and more.
+Note: Not all plugins are official or maintained by the DeaDBeeF team.
+Therefore, only download plugins from trusted sources, and additionally, review documentation or user feedback when possible to ensure compatibility and security.
 Follow the steps below to set up the plugins directory and install additional plugins.

 Step 1: Create the Plugins Directory

 By default, DeaDBeeF does not create a directory for plugins.
-You need to create it manually.
-Open a terminal and run:
+Therefore, you need to create it manually.
+First, open a terminal and run:

 mkdir -p ~/.local/lib/deadbeef/